 Planning a family city break?
 We loved Rome too.
-Here are our top tips for a visit: Rome with teenagers: where to go, what to do
+Click here for our top tips for a visit: Rome with teenagers: where to go, what to do

-Things to do in Vienna on a family holiday with teens
+Things to do in Vienna Austria on a family holiday with teens

 If you’ve enjoyed this post please Pin to Save and Share